jpjacomossi/Human-Capital-Analytics-Project/README.md

 ## Insights Deep Dive

 ### 1. Turnover Drivers

 - **Salary Impact**:
-  - 6.63% of high-salary employees leave, compared to 29.7% of low-salary employees and 20.4% of medium-salary employees.
+  - Turnover rates are highest among low-salary employees (29.7%), followed by medium-salary (20.4%) and high-salary employees (6.63%).
+This demonstrates a clear relationship between lower salaries and higher turnover.
     <div align="center">
         <img src="https://github.com/user-attachments/assets/b856fe04-2c37-4ebc-832f-1f338bde14d5" alt="Turnover Rate by Salary Category" width="400" />
     </div>

-  - Among employees who left, 60.8% were in the low-salary group, while only 2.3% were in the high-salary group.
+  - Most employees fall into the low-salary group (48.8%), followed by medium-salary (42.9%) and high-salary (8.2%).
+Among employees who left, 60.8% were in the low-salary group, while only 2.3% were in the high-salary group, further highlighting the link between low salaries and turnover.
+Employees who stayed showed a more balanced distribution, with higher representation in the medium- and high-salary groups.
     <div align="center">
         <img src="https://github.com/user-attachments/assets/32eba86a-1a1f-48d7-aa96-9c347e3b7536" alt="Salary Distribution by Employee Status" width="550" />
     </div>